 The Water Department's green stormwater infrastructure monitoring plan is designed to be as practical as possible, and is thus focused on categorization of measurable performance parameters where evapotranspiration can rationally be assumed to be a certain value or negligible.
-Evapotranspiration can provide a significant pathway for stormwater removal and it will be considered in monitoring and design activities.
-The quantification and categorization of actual in situ evapotranspiration rates will be supported in research opportunities developed from the Water Department's ongoing academic and/or professional relationships.
+Where evapotranspiration is considered to significantly impact the performance of the system, evapotranspiration values can be calculated or indirectly measured in certain monitoring conditions (Table 4-1).
+It is acknowledged that evapotranspiration can provide a significant pathway for stormwater removal and it will be considered in monitoring and design activities.
+The quantification and categorization of actual in situ evapotranspiration rates will be supported in research opportunities developed from the Water Department's ongoing academic and/or professional relationships, such as a study entitled